Open MayOct 2019

 It’s my pleasure by Owen Churches, Hannah Keage, and Simone De Dyne, with design by Rosina Possingham and Lightbulb Digital

 When we look for a film to watch on Netflix or a playlist on Spotify, we are not presented with an open list of all the films and songs available.
-Instead, we see a curated, personal set of recommendations.
-These recommendations are produced through a set of machine learning algorithms called the recommendation engine.
+Instead, we see a curated set of recommendations.
+These recommendations are an algorithm called the recommendation engine.
 These systems combine our previous choices with the choices of people like us, to create a shortcut to our own personal pleasure.
 What is the impact of this?
 Are we missing out, or is hyper-personalisation the way to go?

 We worked with a group of young people to review Pleasure Arcade 5000.
 Here’s what they had to say…